julianmora93/BitSolution_phase3/README.md

 ### Database

 - **Prisma**: Used for database schema management and query execution.
 The schema is defined in `prisma/schema.prisma`.

-## Problem Solving

-The project addresses several key challenges:

-1. **Scalability**: By using BullMQ for task queuing, the system can handle a large number of tasks without blocking the main application flow.
-2. **Modularity**: The use of Fastify plugins allows for easy integration and management of various services.
-3. **Maintainability**: TypeScript and Prisma provide strong typing and schema management, reducing runtime errors and improving code quality.

 ## Deployment